-This is the chronicle of a crisis foretold years in advance,” said the where can i get cialis Israeli ex-ambassador to Germany, in that petulant tone of a diplomat working very hard not to sound infuriated.
+This is the chronicle of a crisis foretold years in advance,” said the Israeli ex-ambassador to Germany, in that petulant tone of a diplomat working very hard not to sound infuriated.
 Shimon Stein was trying to explain new European Union sanctions against Israeli settlements.
-Neither journalists nor politicians should sound so shocked by the EU move, he lectured the anchor of get paxil state radio’s morning news program.
+Neither journalists nor politicians should sound so shocked by the EU move, he lectured the anchor of state radio’s morning news program.
 He was right, but he was trying to outshout a hurricane of public anger and disbelief.
 The anchor herself had begun the show with a riff of indignant surprise that the EU considered her Israeli neighborhood in East Jerusalem to be a settlement.

 Of course, the EU position has consistently been that the country called Israel is defined by its pre-1967 borders, or Green Line—and that anything built beyond those borders is not part of Israel.
 The sanctions are designed to give more teeth to that position.
 Under new budget guidelines, EU bodies must make sure not to fund any Israeli activities in occupied territory.
 Any future agreements between the European Union and Israel must explicitly state that they apply only within the pre-’67 lines.
 Let’s be clear: This is not an economic boycott of Israel, nor a declaration that Israel is an apartheid state.
-Rather, the EU is drawing the lowest price generic cialis distinction between legitimate Israel and illegitimate settlements with a thick marker.
+Rather, the EU is drawing the distinction between legitimate Israel and illegitimate settlements with a thick marker.
 In the sanctions debate, the Europeans are taking a moderate stance: pro-Israel, anti-occupation.

 Read the rest here.

 1 thought on “Europe Draws The (Green) Line”